 Fighting the climate crisis, repowering Vermont, and saving Vermonters money with local, green energy solutions.

 VPIRG is one of Vermont’s leading advocacy groups when it comes to fighting the climate crisis.
-Our strength comes from the thousands of Vermonters who have chosen to stand up for our future over the years, from establishing Efficiency Vermont, the first-of-its-kind energy efficiency utility in 1999, to retiring Vermont Yankee in 2014 after decades of organizing, banning fracking in 2012, and passing the Global Warming Solutions Act in 2020.
-We’re dedicated to this ongoing work, because we know that the climate crisis is upon us and it’s going to take far more bold action to overcome it.
+Our strength comes from the thousands of Vermonters who have chosen to stand up for our future over the years, from establishing Efficiency Vermont, the first-of-its-kind energy efficiency utility in 1999, to banning fracking in 2012, retiring Vermont Yankee in 2014 after decades of organizing, and passing the Global Warming Solutions Act in 2020.

-But there is still change to be made in the legislature.
 We must move to modernize Vermont’s transportation system, making investments that will save Vermonters money while making reliable transportation options more accessible and cutting carbon pollution at the same time.
-To advance those goals, funding the investments outlined in the Transportation Modernization Act is among our top priorities in the 2021 legislative session.
 We also need to harness the resources and strength of our energy efficiency utilities, expanding their work on efficiency and electrification.
 And we must continue to expand our in-state renewable energy portfolio in order to reduce our carbon footprint, create jobs for Vermonters, and keep our energy dollars circulating in our own economy.

 Recent Climate & Energy News